spacocha/Distribution-based-clustering/README.md

 1.)
 Distance file of unique seqeunces

--The raw data must be combined into unique (non-redundant) sequences
+-The raw data must be combined into unique (non-redundant) sequences, which works very well when all sequences are processed to the same length.

--The distance must be calculated for all unique sequences and presented as a .dst file
+-A pairwise distance matrix must be created for all unique sequences and presented as a .dst file.

--For large sequence files, such as those from Illumina or 454 pyrosequencing, FastTree is recommended
+-For large sequence files, such as those from Illumina or 454 pyrosequencing, FastTree is recommended.

 -Also, both aligned and unaligned distances can be entered use as inputs, reducing the error from misalignment.